yolken/yolken-blog/articles/interview_prep.md

 ## Enter Leetcode

-Leetcode is a site designed for practicing interview-style coding questions.
-It has a large pool of questions and an online code editor that allows you to write up and submit solutions to these.
+[Leetcode](https://leetcode.com/) is a site designed for practicing interview-style coding questions.
+It has a large pool of questions and an online code editor that allows you to write up and submit solutions to them.

 Each submission is run against a set of question-specific test cases that verify both the correctness and efficiency of the solution.
-If you get stuck, you can get help by looking through official solution writeups (available for the most popular questions) or reading the messages on each question's discussion board.
+If you get stuck, you can get help by looking through official solution write-ups (available for the most popular questions) or reading the messages on each question's discussion board.

-There are a bunch of other sites in the general "code interview prep" space.
-I've been less satisfied with the ones that I've looked at, however, because their questions feel less realistic to me; they're either not the right level of difficulty, or they're simply too long to do in a 45 minute interview.
+There are a bunch of other sites in the general, "code interview prep" space.
+I've been less satisfied with the ones that I've looked at, however, because their questions feel less realistic to me; they're often not the right level of difficulty, or they're simply too long to do in a 45 minute interview.
 These questions may be fun to work through, but if your goal is to prep for interviews, solving them may not be the most efficient use of time.

 Note that I have no official relationship with Leetcode.
-I just like them.
+I just like the site and want to tell others about it. :-)

 ### Leetcode question difficulty